bz102285/grip-and-shoot-sdk/EmmocoMobileFramework/README.md

 	Add the following frameworks to your list of “Link Binary with Libraries” in your project’s build phases.

 	• Corebluetooth.framework
-	• libEMFramework.a

-### Add the framework and headers to your project
+### Add the framework to your project

-	Copy all the files in the “Headers” directory of the mobile framework into your project.
+	Link your project against the EMFramework.framework

-### Add the system and application Schemas to your project
+### Add the resources bundle to your project

 	To add a schema to your project, simply copy it into your application bundle.
-The system.json schema is required.
-It can be found in the “Assets” folder of the mobile framework.
-Then, copy the schemas for your application over to the project.
+All resources provided in the EMResources.Bundle are required.
+Make sure to add this bundle to your “copy bundle resources” build phase.

 That’s it!
 You’re ready to go.